akaliutau/gcp-grimoire/cert/gpa/07_networking.md

 - Control access to Google Cloud resources from the internet
 - Protect data exchange across perimeters and organizations by using ingress and egress rules
 - Allow context-aware access to resources based on client attributes by using ingress rules

+# Network topologies.

+- Mirrored topology.
+In this topology, the public cloud and private on-premise environments mirror each other.
+This topology could be used to set up test or disaster recovery environments.
+- Meshed topology.
+With this topology, all systems within all clouds and private networks can communicate with each other.
+- Gated egress topology.
+In this topology, on-premises service APIs are made available to applications running in the cloud without exposing them to the public Internet.
+- Gated ingress topology.
+With this topology, cloud service APIs are made available to applications running on premises without exposing them to the public Internet.
+- Gated egress and ingress topology.
+This topology combines gated egress and gated ingress.
+- Handover topology.
+In this topology, applications running on premises upload data to a shared storage service, such as Cloud Storage, and then a service running in GCP consumes and processes that data.
+This is commonly used with data warehousing and analytic services.